 What is it you ask…well, this is one of my favorite meals.
 A large quasi-isotropy with a side of fries and coke.
-LOL…but of course is isn't…actually, this is a laminate that when constructed correctly, emulates a metallic material that follows the isotropic relationship defined as: Ex= Ey = Eθ
+LOL…but of course is isn't…actually, this is a laminate, that when constructed correctly, emulates a metallic material having an isotropic relationship defined as: Ex= Ey = Eθ

-A general rule for describing a quasi-isotropic layup is to apply the following equation that defines the angle between the plies for a symmetric laminate having an identical number of plies at each orientation: π/n → n≥3
+A general rule for describing a quasi-isotropic layup is to apply the following equation that defines the angle between the plies for a symmetric laminate having an identical number of plies at each orientation using the following ratio: π/n → n≥3

-Using an n value (defined as the number of lamina) equal to 3, an engineer could design a tri-directional laminate with orientations of [0/±60] only and remain compliant with the quasi-isotropic definition.
-Note...the angle between each ply must remain equal to or less than 60-degrees, a key condition to achieve quasi-isotropy.
-Below are some possible π/4 quasi-isotropic laminates that satisfy the general rule:
+By using an n value (defined as the number of lamina) equal to 3, an engineer could design a tridirectional laminate with orientations of [0/±60] only while complying with the quasi-isotropic definition.
+Note...the angle between each ply must be equal to or less than 60-degrees: a key condition to achieve quasi-isotropy.
+Quasi-isotropic laminates below that satisfy the general rule:

 [0/±45/90]s or [0/+45/0/-45/90]s or [0/±30/±60/90]s

-A mistake I see all too often in industry is the development of a laminate stacking sequence that places a negative 45-degree ply adjacent to a positive 45-degree ply…what's wrong with that picture!?
-Clearly, the total angle between the 45-degree plies equals 90-degrees...a clear violation of the general rule.
-Even more troubling is when a laminate design with a quasi-isotropic layup is considered superior to all others simply because it behaves similar to an isotropic material…in other words, the all too familiar "Black Aluminum" designs.
-Yet, quasi-isotropy should be considered as a baseline design, not the final design.
+An oversight that I see all too often during the development of a laminate stacking sequence (using tape), is the placement of a negative 45-degree ply adjacent to a positive 45-degree ply ahh, what's wrong with that picture!?
+Crucially, the total angle between the 45-degree plies equals 90-degrees...a clear violation of the general rule stated above.
+Even more troubling is when a quasi-isotropic layup is considered "superior" to all others because it acts like an isotropic material…you know the "Black Aluminum" design.
+Yet, quasi-isotropy should be considered as a baseline design, not a final design.
 Huh?
-Yes…I know it's counterintuitive given industry perception; nevertheless, it's a reasonable guideline given the anisotropic advantages inherent with composites.
-To put it another way, one should contemplate the following passage before accepting a quasi-isotropic layup:
+Yes…I know it's counterintuitive, given industry perception.
+Nevertheless, it's a reasonable expectation given the anisotropic advantages inherent with composites.
+One should contemplate the following passage before accepting a quasi-isotropic layup:

 Quasi-isotropic laminates have been used because they give properties like those of metals, and predictable responses that are familiar, although they are not optimal in strength-to-weight or stiffness-to-weight ratios.
 Many laminates used today on aircraft structures tend to be of this type.
 In general, however, the more directional the loading, the bigger the payoff possible with anisotropic tailoring.